If sending e-claims to a clearinghouse, first set up the clearinghouse in Open Dental.

 Receive at a set time: Set a specific time to check the clearinghouse server and download new reports.
 Time will auto correct itself to valid format (e.g., 1:00 AM)

 There are a number of Clearinghouses integrated with Open Dental to send Claims electronically.
 Users should first sign up with their selected clearinghouse, then set up the clearinghouse in Open Dental.

 Clearinghouses differ greatly in size, infrastructure, and business model.
 Some are small and tend to serve a local geographic area or focus on customer service.
-Some are actively pursuing more direct connections with payors.
-Some clearinghouses are more accurately described as aggregators, having a direct connection to only a few payors and sending the bulk of their claims to another clearinghouse.
+Some are actively pursuing more direct connections with payers.
+Some clearinghouses are more accurately described as aggregators, having a direct connection to only a few payers and sending the bulk of their claims to another clearinghouse.

 If you have a negative experience with a clearinghouse, please send a detailed email about your experience to email@example.com so that we may look into the issue.

 Recommended Dental Clearinghouses: These clearinghouses are recommended and also offer electronic attachments, electronic eligibility, and electronic billing (statements).

 Additional Clearinghouses and Aggregators : These companies are known to work well with Open Dental: